Generators

 }

 Generate a full CRUD module from field definitions.
-Unlike kick g module, which creates empty DTOs, scaffold generates Zod schemas with concrete fields, typed entities, and a working repository — ready to use immediately.
+Unlike kick g module, which creates empty DTOs, scaffold generates Zod schemas with concrete fields and a working repository — ready to use immediately.
+It produces the same flat REST layout as kick g module (controller + service + field-aware DTOs + repository), not a layered DDD structure.

 kick g scaffold Post title:string body:text:optional published:boolean:optionalField Syntax